-The Day Abraham Lincoln Didn’t Die: A Short Story
+The Day Abraham Lincoln Didn’t Die: A Time Travel Short Story

-Dr. Simon Morton leaned back in his chair and let out a sigh.
+Dr. Simon Morton leaned back in his chair and let out a sigh of satisfaction.
 The final set of simulations was done, and he had his answer.

 He’d used the supercomputer time allocated to his project to run millions of simulations with all possible combinations of variables, and the result was clear.
 If Abraham Lincoln had lived to apply his political genius and legendary compassion to the Reconstruction period after the Civil War, the history of the nation would be far different.
 The whole Jim Crow system of discrimination and oppression that was the white South’s reaction to their disempowerment after the war would never have come into existence.
 The entire nation, and indeed the world, would be far better off.